 You can google it and figure out how to use it in 5 mins.

 5. Now after you've built your cubemap (and restored your resolution to normal), use GCFScape to extract the hdr cubemap VTF file from the BSP.
-There should be several weirdly named VTF files, the largest one should be it.
+There should be several weirdly named VTF files, the one with the largest filezise should be it.

 Drag'nDrop it outside and its ready to be used as a custom cubemap.